echeran/smile-of-murugan/webbook/chapter02.md

-than linear, etc. etc. In the field of literature, its function and appreciation, such features are, to quote a few instances: higher regard for oral than for written transmission; emphasis on audience appreciation; the concept of "mood" *(rasa* in Sanskrit, *meyppāțu* in Tamil) and its over-all importance— though the Tamil *meyppāțu* is not identical, but an important "alloform" of the over-all category of "mood"; literature as rhetoric to move others, to intensify the feelings of the *rasika;* composition is prescribed; there is therefore high degree of conventionalization; characters analyzed rather by types
+than linear, etc. etc. In the field of literature, its function and appreciation, such features are, to quote a few instances: higher regard for oral than for written transmission; emphasis on audience appreciation; the concept of "mood" *(rasa* in Sanskrit, *meyppāṭu* in Tamil) and its over-all importance— though the Tamil *meyppāṭu* is not identical, but an important "alloform" of the over-all category of "mood"; literature as rhetoric to move others, to intensify the feelings of the *rasika;* composition is prescribed; there is therefore high degree of conventionalization; characters analyzed rather by types